-The CEWH and CEWO staff are subject to substantial existing and impending Commonwealth and state legislative requirements in relation to trading activities (chapter 2), and in addition, the CEWH intends to implement operating rules to guide its water trading activities.
-The operating rules support legislative requirements and reflect the CEWO's corporate values.
-They are also reflective of the conservative approach the CEWH intends to take in relation to the trade of Commonwealth environmental water.
+Adding to the existing obligation imposed by Commonwealth and state legislation, the CEWH has put in place operating rules to guide water trading activities.
+The operating rules reflect the CEWO's corporate values, and codify the conservative approach the CEWH intends to take in relation to the trade of Commonwealth environmental water.